ItaloHugoMDS/Automating_with_PowerShell/README.md

 The scripts have to be executed in a specific order at first.
 So, follow the instructions to guarantee an issueless execution.

-1. The first script to be executed will be the setup, for that you can copy the following line or just type `.\Setup.ps1` in your already opened PowerShell.
+1. The first script to be executed will be the "Setup".
+For that, you can copy the following line or just type `.\Setup.ps1` in your already opened PowerShell.

 ````powershell